 Herb Books to use for Home Education

 My most loved and well used books are below – I absolutely recommend each one.
+These are more for your education, than for your younger children.
+Teenagers are certainly old enough to learn from these texts.

 Lesley Bremness’s book is full of really useful graphics, growing information, recipes and crafts.